shwetab17/Terraform/README.md

 The files included are:

-    main.tf: main.tf file contains the terraform script to create necessary resources. variables.tf: for declaring variables being used in the main script terraform.tfvars: for defining/overriding the varibles
+    a)  main.tf: main.tf file contains the terraform script to create necessary resources.
+    b)  variables.tf: for declaring variables being used in the main script
+    c)  terraform.tfvars: for defining/overriding the varibles
-    init_webserver.sh: User data script for launch config which installs & starts nginx server and creates mount points
+    d)  init_webserver.sh: User data script for launch config which installs & starts nginx server and creates mount points

 # Prerequisites: